PavithraPOORNACHANDRAN/Loan-approval-prediction/README.md

 ## Installation

 The Code is written in Python 3.7.
-If you don't have Python installed you can find it here.
-If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
+If you don't have Python installed you can find it https://www.python.org/downloads/ If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.

 We were used Python for this course along with the below-listed libraries.